araobp/ultrasonic-communication/README.md

 ![Knowles](./doc/Knowles.jpg)

 I have bought [this MEMS mic](http://akizukidenshi.com/catalog/g/gM-05577/): Knowles SPM0405HD4H.
 The spec is similar to the mic on the expansion board from STMicro.
+Although this one does not support ultrasonic, it should be OK.

 ## Chirp modulation experiment